Advertisement

 liquid that drips.

-the sound made by falling drops: the irritating drip of a faucet.
+the sound made by falling drops.

-Slang. an unattractive, boring, or colorless person.
+Slang., an unattractive, boring, or colorless person.

 (in house painting) the accumulation of solidified drops of paint at the bottom of a painted surface.

-Architecture, Building Trades. any device, as a molding, for shedding rainwater to keep it from running down a wall, falling onto the sill of an opening, etc.
+Architecture, Building Trades., any device, as a molding, for shedding rainwater to keep it from running down a wall, falling onto the sill of an opening, etc.

 a pipe for draining off condensed steam from a radiator, heat exchanger, etc.